-Bullying is persistent, destructive behaviour that has a detrimental impact on a person's confidence and self-esteem.
-Bullying can be colleague to colleague, employee to manager, as well as from manager to more junior members of staff (including temporary, agency staff and contractor staff).
+Bullying is persistent, destructive behaviour that has a detrimental impact on a person's confidence and selfesteem.
+Bullying can be colleague to colleague, employee to Line Manager, as well as from Line Manager to more junior members of staff (including temporary, agency staff, trainees, workers and contractor staff).